sethschallau/databaseBudget/README.md

 Create monthly budget based off of savings (nd, np)

 My programming "practices" are probably not industry standard, but this project is to test if I can take an idea from start to finish all while creating a modular program.

+How will data be tracked and kept tidy:
+	Spending will be sent individually to tables->columns that pertain to its category or person.
+The totals will be grabbed, both columns and tables, and then divided by each one individually. pretty basic math, I may do horribly in math but this is elementary :/